Thandulwazi Initial Teacher Training Programme

-The Thandulwazi Interns study part-time for their chosen degrees, while undertaking on-the-job Teacher training at St Stithians College.
-The College is a co-ordinate model, comprising of five St Stithians schools on one campus which cater for pupils across the phases; from the Foundation Phase to the Further Education & Training (FET) Phase.
+The Thandulwazi Interns study part-time for their chosen degrees, while undertaking on-the-job Teacher training in Gauteng Province and Limpopo Province.
+Most of our Interns work at St Stithians College which is a co-ordinate model, comprising of five schools on one campus which cater for pupils across the phases; from the Foundation Phase to the Further Education & Training (FET) Phase.
+The Limpopo Interns are based at public schools in the Waterberg Distict and the Capricorn District.

 "Education is the most powerful weapon which you can use to change the world."